aschuch247/freeorion/default/python/AI/ElenAi/README.md

 # ElenAI

-This is ElenAI, an AI for FreeOrion.
+This is ElenAI, an AI module for FreeOrion.

 ## unit tests